systemslab/popper-paper/paper/paper.md

 [Spack](https://github.com/LLNL/spack), or, in the case of virtual machines, [Vagrant](http://vagrantup.com).

-## Multi-node Orchestration
+## Experiment Orchestration And Environment Capture

-Experiments that require a set of machines to be orchestrated can make use of a tool that automatically manages binaries, updates packages across machines and drives the end-to-end execution of the experiment.
+Experiments that require a set of machines to be orchestrated can make use of a tool that automatically drives the end-to-end execution of the experiment.
+This category of tools can also serve for capturing a details about the runtime environment (e.g. hardware and OS configuration, or versions of system libraries).
+Associating this information with experiment results allows to make environmental comparisons across multiple executions [@jimenez_tackling_2015a].
-Traditionally, this has been done with an ad-hoc bash script but for experiments that are continually tested there needs to be an automated solution.

 **Tools and services**: [Ansible](http://ansible.com) is a configuration management utility for configuring and managing